AlexisAhmed/bWAPP-Docker/README.md

 ```

 ## Installing bWAPP
-- After running the image, navigate to http://127.0.0.1/install.php to complete the bWAPP setup process.
+- After running the bWAPP container, navigate to http://127.0.0.1/install.php to complete the bWAPP setup process.